-In our study, unlike most similar works, the adenocarcinoma incidence of serous followed by EC and CCC was at the top in EAOC whereas the group serous adenocarcinoma and mixed tumor were at the top in the Non-EAOC group.
-The effort to out find whether EOC caused bv endometriosis or mounted on endometriosis have a different clinical behavior is still ongoing.
-Yet, according to the proposed model for the pathogenesis of EOC cancers, type I of tumors including EC, CCC, and lowgrade serous adenocarcinoma with their indolent clinical behavior, usually limited to the ovary and genetically, show more stability than type II of tumors.
-These types of tumors (type I) have a common ancestry with the lesions such as endometriosis and borderline tumors and often carry K-ras and PTEN mutations.Although in recent studies, endometriosis has been strongly associated with the presence of EC and CCC. considering that these two histological subtypes constitute a very small percentage of all ovarian malignancies, these are entities difficult to study and fully characterize.
-However, this difference among the reports on the prevalence of tumor types in EAOC is sometimes due to the group in which mixed tumors are included because they are most commonly associated with endometriosis.
-Therefore, it is not far from expectation that in our study, with a large number of cases, all sorts of type I tumors had a higher prevalence in the EAOC group; notably, the prevalence of CCC and EC tumors was 4.138 and 3.058 times higher than that in the Non-EAOC group, respectively.
+In our study, unlike most similar works, the incidence of serous adenocarcinoma followed by EC and CCC was at the top in the EAOC group, whereas serous adenocarcinoma and mixed tumor were at the top in the non-EAOC group.
+The effort to find out whether EOC caused by endometriosis or mounted on endometriosis have a different clinical behavior is still ongoing.
+Yet, according to the proposed model for the pathogenesis of EOC cancers, type I of tumors including EC, CCC, and low-grade serous adenocarcinoma with their indolent clinical behavior, usually limited to the ovary and genetically, show more stability than type II of tumors.48 These types of tumors (type I) have a common ancestry with the lesions such as endometriosis and borderline tumors and often carry K-ras and PTEN mutations.49Although in recent studies, endometriosis has been strongly associated with the presence of EC and CCC, considering that these two histological subtypes constitute a very small percentage of all ovarian malignancies, these are entities difficult to study and fully characterize.7, 50, 51 However, this difference among the reports on the prevalence of tumor types in EAOC is sometimes due to the group in which mixed tumors are included because they are most commonly associated with endometriosis.^{28, 52} Therefore, it is not far from expectation that in our study, with a large number of cases, all sorts of type I tumors had a higher prevalence in the EAOC group; notably, the prevalence of CCC and EC tumors was 4.138 and 3.058 times higher than that in the non-EAOC group, respectively.

 As mentioned above, these EAOC tumors are classified as a type I of tumor; thus, at the time of diagnosis, they have a lower FIGO staging and consequently, a higher survival rate.
-These EAOC cases are usually younger and in pre-menopausal state and have lower parity than Non-EAOC ones.
-In our study, the average age of the EAOC participants was lower than those in the Non-EAOC group (49.50 years (34.40-59.00) versus 53.62(49.48-57.75)), most of whom were in the premenopausal state and were 7.5 times more in stages 1 and 2 of FIGO classification.
-Their 5-year survival rate was also 1.7 times higher than that of the Non-EAOC group.
+These EAOC cases are usually younger and in premenopausal state and have lower parity than non-EAOC ones.^{28, 52, 53} In our study, the average age of the EAOC participants was lower than those in the non-EAOC group (49.50 years (34.40-59.00) versus 53.62 (49.48-57.75)), most of whom were in the premenopausal state and were 7.5 times more in stages 1 and 2 of FIGO classification.
+Their 5-year survival rate was also 1.7 times higher than that of the non-EAOC group.
 Despite the difference concerning the survival rate between these two groups being still unclear, some researchers have given the following reasons to justify this difference between the two groups (type I and II of tumors).

 EAOC patients often present with specific clinical symptoms, such as dysmenorrhea and dyspareunia, and in the course of their treatment, they are frequently subjected to pelvic exam and ultrasound.
 Furthermore, they are oriented to their condition, and all these endomerriotic patients enable faster diagnosis of malignancy at a lower FIGO stage.
-Nonetheless, this hypothesis is not acceptable based on the study by Ren $(2017)^{40}$ since, in this study, the clinical symptoms were not different between the two groups and only the blotting was more frequently seen in the Non-EAOC group.
-Accordingly, it is more likely to be due to the intrinsic mechanism of the disease than its different nature that led to early detection of EAOC.
-Moreover, according to Paik's (2018), endometriosis was not identified as a significant prognostic factor in tumor staging and survival rate, and after score matching propensity, there was no significant difference concerning the survival rate between these two groups of patients.
+Nonetheless, this hypothesis is not